 Strengthen Your Core

-When I just focus on making myself as resilient as I can be, then practical and effective ideas come naturally on changing what needs to be changed, down to the minutia.
+When I just focus on making myself as resilient as I can be, then practical and effective ideas come naturally on changing what needs to be changed in my outside circumstances down to the minutia.

 Get Otta Ya’ Head